jstott/grunt-azureblob/README.md

 ## AzureBlob Options and default values
 grunt-azureblob is a multi task that implicity iterates over all of its name sub-properties (targets).
 In addition to the default properties , task specific properties are also available inside each task function.
-Options are essentially available globaly (across tasks), but can be overridden / set at each task level as needed.
+Options are essentially available globally (across tasks), but can be overridden / set at each task level as needed.

 ````javascript
 {